freelawproject/courtlistener/DEVELOPING.md

 1. *KEEP YOUR PR's SMALL*.
 A good PR should land a specific thing of some sort.
-It doesn't have to be done — it doesn't even have to work! — but it should be clean and it should be your best effort at clean *progress*.
+It doesn't have to be done — it doesn't even have to work! — but it should be clean, and it should be your best effort at clean *progress*.
 PRs are both a way of getting your work into the system and a way to *communicate* your work.
 The latter is more important.
 10 small, clean PRs are about 10× better than a monolithic one that is fully functional.